Contributing¶

 uv run

-instructs uv to run the command in the project’s virtual environment, even if you haven’t explicitly activated it.uv run pytest
+instructs uv to run the command in the project’s virtual environment, even if you haven’t explicitly activated it.uv run nox --tags checks

 Updating your development environment¶